NiccoBiondi/InverseReinforcementLearningApp/ReinforcementLearning/ReinforcemenLearning.md

 ## Policy

 The policy model is a simple model taken from [Andrew Bagdanov repository](https://gitlab.com/bagdanov/pg-minigrid).
-For detailed information please see his repository.
+For detailed informations please see his repository.

 ## Reward Model